Scandy-co/react-native-roux-sdk/README.md

 const result = await RouxSdk.multiply(3, 7);
 ```

+## Notes on building

+In Build Settings for your project including this library, please change Build Settings to:

+Bitcode Enabled: false
+Valid Architectures: arm64

 ## Contributing

 See the [contributing guide](CONTRIBUTING.md) to learn how to contribute to the repository and the development workflow.